 10 years ago I knew nothing about dyslexia, I was ambivalent, neither a believer or disbeliever.
 Dyslexia, though, was abstract and not something I could relate to.

 Now, I find I have a lot to say, a driving urge to ‘tell’ and communicate, driven by the desire to raise awareness about dyslexia and the consequences of ignoring this invisible but enduring difference.
 I live with the consequences of this every day with my son.

 There have been 2 powerful documentaries on TV this week: George Michael and Chris Packham.
 Different stories, different personalities but a common theme.
-The theme for me, seemed to be a society that could not listen.
+The theme for me; seemed to be a society that could not listen.
 We each of us have to take individual responsibility for that.

-There has been a lot of talk around mental health and well-being of late.
+There has been a lot of talk about mental health and well-being of late.
 How can we better support each other in these challenging times?
 A good place to start might be to actively listen.

-It is tempting, in debate, to use the discussion to bury oneself further within the comfort of a long-held conviction; much harder to challenge ones views and appear vulnerable.
+It is tempting, in debate, to use the discussion to bury oneself further within the comfort of a long-held conviction; much harder to challenge one’s views and appear vulnerable.

 This week, I was asked to challenge my own beliefs around dyslexia.
-Can I see it through the eyes of a sceptic.
+Can I see it through the eyes of a sceptic?
 I’m going to try because I know I will learn something.

 Dyslexia is not so abstract, it is present in classrooms, workplaces and homes around the world irrespective of class or notions of ‘intelligence’.

 Can you listen to parents, scientists, specialists, can you listen MOST IMPORTANTLY to the individual.
 Can you learn something?